-where CSDi-1, CSDi and CSDi+1 are the (i-1)th, ith, and (i+1)th points of CSD, respectively. is a positive threshold that can be adjusted according to the historical data.
+where CSDi-1, CSDi and CSDi+1 are the (i-1)th, ith, and (i+1)th points of CSD, respectively. ε is a positive threshold that can be adjusted according to the historical data.
 If less than 8 peaks are found, zeros will be returned in place of the missing peaks.
 If more than 8 peaks are found, the largest 8 peaks are adopted.
-The CSDs and corresponding peaks from the selected eight sensor nodes are illustrated in Fig. 17.
+Eq.
+(12) also applies to PSD for CH.
+The CSDs and corresponding peaks from some of sensor nodes in cluster I of Fig. 16(a) are illustrated in Fig. 17.